 So many people have a great idea, walk into their manager’s office, and hand in their notice.

-They think they have this big, bright idea, that’ll make them a fortune, so they run with it.
+They think they have this big, bright idea, that’ll make them a career, so they run with it.

 There is nothing wrong with having a passion for an idea and the courage to see it through, but remember that your 9-5 can help to finance your project until it generates enough income to support yourself.

 By actually quitting your 9-5 you could kill your dream.

 5. Get Help with the Things that Make You Want to Call It a Day